EzequielCaste/EzequielCaste/README.md

 # Ezequiel Castellanos

-👋 Hi, I'm Ezequiel and I'm Fullstack Developer.
+👋 Hi, I'm Ezequiel and I'm a Fullstack Developer.
 I specialize in JavaScript and have experience working with React.
 I've worked with backend technologies too, such as Nodejs, Express, MongoDB, and PostgreSQL.

 I am a team player, motivated to learn, and an open-minded person.
 I'm always looking for new challenges and learning new things to improve my knowledge and give the best of myself in a job.